 "I'm really heartened because I see some very good young people coming through who are inventive and will keep the industry alive."

-There are no specific entry requirements to become an artistic director.
-However, you usually need to have considerable experience working in theatre or dance.
+There are no specific requirements to become an artistic director.
+However, a relevant tertiary qualification in performing arts, arts administration, or business management may be useful.